DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits-simplified.md

 ## Establishing yourself as a teacher

 As well as pay, holidays and a pension, all teachers are given extra support during their first 2 years in teaching.

-This is part of the Department for Education’s early career framework.
+During this time, teachers are called 'early career teachers' (ECTs).

 The support includes: